A Dekatron Tube Tester

 Introduction

 Having accumulated a fair few dekatrons over the years I thought it was about time that I built a simple tester to make them spin.
-This dekatron tester is aimed specifically at counting and computing tubes with an octal base, be they British, American or Soviet.
+This dekatron tester is aimed specifically at double pulse counting and computing tubes with an octal base, be they British, American or Soviet.

 This page and its documentation describes my version of the Dekatron Tester.
-It is (almost) fully open design all released under a Creative Commons ShareAlike 4.0 International license.
+It is fully open design all released under a Creative Commons ShareAlike 4.0 International license.

 So you can roll your own entirely or you can buy a complete kit or or a minimal kit or a fully assembled tester - all described below or in the documentation.